 “Once in a while you get shown the light in the strangest of places if you look at it right”The Grateful Dead

 I see a diverse clientele seeking psychotherapy for a variety of reasons, including:

 Couples Counseling and Family Therapy

-Couples and families can benefit from therapy to develop a better understanding of their dynamics of relating to one another, make changes to problematic patterns, work on communication skills, or manage crises and transitions.
+Couples and families can benefit from therapy to develop a better understanding of their dynamics and how they relate to one another, make changes to problematic patterns, work on communication skills, or manage crises and transitions.

 Groups can be a rich setting to learn about yourself and how you relate with others.
 They offer a unique opportunity to identify relational patterns and make changes in your life.
 Contact me to find out more about the groups I am currently facilitating.

 In addition to my clinical work, I also provide individual and group supervision to clinicians working in various settings.

 I am certified through the International Association of Eating Disorder Professionals (IAEDP) as an approved supervisor for those seeking certification as an eating disorder specialist (CEDS) and serve on the faculty at the William Alanson White Institute as a Supervisor of Psychotherapy.
 I have extensive experience supervising trainees in different mental health disciplines, as well as therapists in private practice.
 My goal is to help each therapist I work with build on their own strengths and skills, remove barriers impeding their work and develop their unique style as a clinician.

-I provide consultation and workshops on eating disorders, body image, family assessment and family work, among other topics.
+I provide consultation and workshops on eating disorders, body image, group work, family assessment and family work, among other topics.
 Contact me for more information.

 220 Fifth Avenue, 11th Floor, New York, NY 10001